-I’m hangry (hungry + angry = hangry) and all I can think about is eating a big, fat, juicy BLT sandwich (with lots and lots of mayonnaise).
-But the one problem is that I need a tomato.
-So I go ask my father for a tomato and he hands me tomato seeds.
+Let me liken waiting and God to tomatoes and tomato seeds, are you ready?
+Here it goes: I’m hangry (hungry+angry=hangry) and all I can think about is eating a big, fat, juicy BLT sandwich (with lots of mayonnaise).
+But the one problem is this, I need a tomato.
+So, I go ask my father for one and he hands me tomato seeds.
 Tomato seeds?!
 What am I going to do with tomato seeds?!
-His reply, “Plant them and you will have your tomato.
-In fact, once you plant all of these seeds, you will have LOTS of tomatoes.”
-But I want my sandwich now and I need my tomato now–I don’t want to wait!
+His reply,“Plant them and you will have your tomato.
+In fact, plant all of these seeds and you will have lots of tomatoes.”
+But I want my sandwich now, and I need my tomato now–I don’t want to wait!

 “Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us,”Ephesians 3:20 (NIV)

 When it comes to my request for a baby, I have learned that God doesn’t just want to give me a baby; but He wants me healed, restored, walking in peace, strengthened in my faith, joyful in my hope and trusting in His character so that I can start sharing “my blessings” with others.

 He knows that if I am healed from all things causing infertility, then I can go forth and have all the babies that I want.
 I ultimately wouldn’t have to keep looking to outside resources or drown in my own downward spiraling emotions because I have been restored and made new; and as a result I can give Him glory and share with others the faithfulness and miraculous power of God.